 Assignments: All assignments for this course will be posted in the "Content" section on Brightspace.
-Students are responsible for all the work listed there.
+Students should access assignments via the "Content" section of Brightspace and are responsible for all the work listed there.

 Discussion Boards: At least once in each unit, students will be required to participate in discussions on Brightspace that are relevant to the material being discussed in that unit.
 Your discussion board posts must be substantive.
 In other words, posts that say things like "I like that idea" or "I don't know" will not receive credit.